ML for the hKLM at the 2nd Detector: Reconstruction and Performance

 \section{Reconstruction and Performance}

-The structure of the detector naturally lends itself to a graph structure.
-Each SiPM represents a node in the graph, and is described by features (the hit time and charge), and its position within the detector.
+The structure of the detector naturally lends itself to a graph structure, where each SiPM, e.g the sensor highlighted in the left panel of Fig.~\ref{fig:rendering}, is represented as a node.
+Each node is described by features (the hit time and charge), and its position within the detector in cartesian coordinates $(x,y,z)$.
 The shower shape in the detector is encoded in the graph by including only the SiPMs that exceed a three photon threshold.
-The nodes are connected using a k-nearest-neighbors algorithm with $k = 6$.
+The nodes are connected using a k-nearest-neighbors algorithm with $k = 6$; the largest graphs have more than 100 nodes, whereas the smallest has 2.
 The GNN architecture is illustrated in the left panel of Figure~\ref{fig:GNN_arch}.
-We implement a Graph Isomorphism Network~\cite{GIN} to ensure that the model can differentiate between the shower profiles of different particles.
-For the energy measurement task, a final one-dimensional layer is used to represent the predicted energy.
-For the classification task, a sigmoid function is applied on the final layer to produce a probability.
+The final layer is adjusted for the task.

-A sample of 25,000 neutrons, shot from a particle gun at varying polar and azimuthal angles, is used to measure the energy resolution of the hKLM.
-The particles are generated with momenta between 0.5~GeV/$c$ and 5.0~GeV/$c$.
+A sample of 25,000 particles, shot from a particle gun at varying polar and azimuthal angles, is used for reconstruction.
+For neutral hadron energy measurements, neutrons are used.
+For MuID, independent samples of pions and muons are generated, each with 25,000 examples.
+The particles are generated with momenta between 0.5~GeV/$c$ and 5.0~GeV/$c$, polar angle in the range $70^\circ < \theta < 110^\circ$, and azimuthal angle in the range $0^\circ \le \phi \le 360^\circ$.
 70\% of the sample is used for training the GNN, with 15\% reserved for validation throughout the training process.
-The GNN is trained with at maximum 100 epochs, and training is stopped early if validation loss increased three epochs in a row.
-The final 15\% of the sample is used for generating the results shown in Figure~\ref{fig:results} (left).
+The GNN is trained for a maximum 100 epochs, and training is stopped early if validation loss increased three epochs in a row.
+The final 15\% of the sample is used for generating the results shown in Figure~\ref{fig:GNN_arch} (right).
 We estimate a resolution of (35.1 $\pm$ 1.2)\%/$\sqrt{E}$, and the fit has $\chi^2/\text{ndf} = 2.33$, which represents a significant improvement over calorimeters with similar alternating steel and scintillator designs.
+A comparison of the GNN method to a conventional method is detailed in Ref~\cite{kelleher2026designexpectedperformancehklm}.